Chapter 10 : 9- The Returning Enemy

 “You don’t think it’s more Death Eaters do you?”
 She asked as Harry put his robes on.

 He didn’t answer but simply said “I’ll keep you up to date.”

 As he was about to leave the room, he heard Ginny say “I love you.”

 He stopped in the doorway and said back “I love you too” before continuing downstairs.

 As he entered the reached the bottom of the stairs, he found that the light was on in the kitchen.
 “Going out, master?” and Kreacher came out of the kitchen with a vial of dark blue potion on a tray.

 “Yes Kreacher, something came up at the Ministry.”
 Kreacher held up the tray with the vial on it towards Harry, indicating him to take it.
-Harry smiled and took the potion and said “Thanks Krecher.”
-Harry uncorked the vial of Wigenweld potion and downed it in one feeling its effect immediately as though every atom of his body was now on high alert.
+Harry smiled and took the potion and said “Thanks Kreacher.”
+Harry uncorked the vial of Wigenweld and downed the sweet-tasting potion in one feeling its effect immediately as though every atom of his body was now on high alert.
 He then grabbed a handful of Floo powder from the pot now placed next to the fireplace and said “Minister for Magic’s office.”
 And Harry felt the warmth of the flames as he was sent to the Ministry.

 But before they could say a word to one another, the sound of fire once again emanated from the fireplace and Natasha Walton appeared through the emerald flames.